 Maybe I’ll, maybe I’ll see you one day

 One day, one day, I will…’

 ALL ABOUT LUV was slowly introduced to the public through a variety of singles: the radio friendly ‘WHO DO U LUV? (feat.
 French Montana)’, slick and groovy ‘MIDDLE OF THE NIGHT’ and sweet-as-candy ballad ‘SOMEONE’S SOMEONE’.
 Therefore it’s safe to say that whilst ‘One Day’ is a ballad perfect for autumn, we should be ready to expect the unexpected with future upcoming singles before the album drops.

-We’ve still yet to recieve a release date for MONSTA X’s upcoming English album but until we get more news or information, surely we’ll all enjoy taking a moment curled up under the blankets listening to this little gem of a heartwrencher.
+We’ve still yet to receive a release date for MONSTA X’s upcoming English album but until we get more news or information, we’ll all enjoy taking a moment curled up under the blankets listening to this little gem of a heartwrencher.